Services

 Maintenance / Polishing ( Deluxe)

-Restring, clean, inspect, and adjust the hardware and electronics, and spend more time polishing the frets individually to achieve a buttery-smooth feel.
-The string will glide over the frets better when bending.
+Restring, clean, inspect, and adjust the hardware and electronics, and spend more time polishing the frets individually to achieve a buttery-smooth glass feel.
+The strings will glide over the frets better when bending.

 Steps included: